My name is Priscilla Silcock but following my bipolar episode 19 years ago I chose a new name for myself which is Sapphira.

 I was always involved in the music industry, my songs were very precious to me.
 When I gave a track to a DJ I admired, I could not have imagined his negative reaction would hurt me so deeply.
 This was exacerbated because I was anxious about redundancies taking place where I was working full time.

-The distress set in slowly with sleepless nights but they eventually spiralled out of control after taking a particularly strong dose of ecstasy.
+The distress set in slowly with sleepless nights but they eventually spiralled out of control.

 The world I knew turned against me.